 This Slow Cooker Balsamic Chicken is one of the easiest slow cooker dishes we have.
-There is no pre-cooking involved, you just put onions, chicken and a fresh tomato, herb and balsamic mix in to the slow cooker and let it cook for 3 hours.
+There is no pre-cooking involved, you just put onions, chicken and a fresh tomato, herb and balsamic mix into the slow cooker and let it cook for 3 hours.
 Serve with spaghetti, rice or with a fresh green salad for a delicious and light meal.

 The flavours in this dish are so simple, with just a few ingredients, but super tasty.
-Chopped fresh tomatoes, fresh basil and garlic are mixed with some good quality balsamic vinegar and then poured over sliced onion and chicken breasts to make an easy meal that can be served so many different ways.
-Tomato and balsamic are a classic summer combination and this is a delicious way to enjoy it.
+Chopped fresh tomatoes, fresh basil and garlic are mixed with some good quality balsamic vinegar and then poured over chicken breasts to make an easy meal that can be served so many different ways.

 Jump to:

-- A great way to use up lots of tomatoes
+- A great way to use up lots of tomatoes - Growing lots of tomatoes?
+This uses lots of fresh tomatoes and makes sure that nothing goes to waste.

 - Chicken - Skinless and boneless chicken breasts are what make this a lean and protein packed meal.
 You could swap them for chicken thighs if you prefer.